Course

 Behavior Changes

-Early and initial changes in the patient’s behavior as a result of ICP could include restlessness, weakness, and/or lethargy.
+Early and initial changes in the patient’s behavior, because of ICP could include restlessness, weakness, and/or lethargy.
 These may be confused with signs of pain or fatigue, so it is important to differentiate and keep in mind your patient’s risk for increased ICP when assessing them.
 They may also report headache, vision changes, and/or nausea/vomiting.
-Interestingly, increased ICP is known for causing projectile vomiting though the exact pathophysiology is unknown (5).
+Interestingly, increased ICP is known for causing projectile vomiting though the exact pathophysiology is unknown (1).
 As the condition worsens, the nurse may notice changes in the patient’s level of consciousness and a decreasing Glasgow Coma Scale (GCS) score.

 Self Quiz